 I was broken.
 So, broken.
 I felt so alone.
 I felt like I wasn’t good enough or worthy enough to carry a child.
 I felt like something was wrong with me.
 I had no idea a miscarriage was so hard, lonely, painful, and heartbreaking.

 June 22, 2018, I got on a plane and headed to NY for our IVF cycle.
 Brian was going to meet me out there when we had a better idea of when our retrieval would be.
 So, for the majority of our cycle I would be alone.
 How was I going to do this alone?!
 Brian gave me all of my shots before and now I am going to have to do them all myself?!
-I kept thinking there is no way I was going to be able to do this.
+I kept thinking there is no way.
 But I was going to have to just figure it out because our baby would be worth it.

 My day four scan showed that my follicles weren’t growing as much as they would like.
 I had one follicle in my right ovary and around four or five in my left.
 Menopur (75 iu, for egg quality) was added, as well as Cetrotide (to keep me from ovulating).
 I asked a nurse if it was normal that I hadn’t started on Menopur on day one like so many people do.
 She asked me if I had it the whole time.
 I had.
 The uncertainty in her answer made my anxiety even worse.
 My lungs and breathing got heavier.
 Overwhelmed by all of the info coming my way without any explanation to an IVF first timer, lack of a calendar, and feeling like the clinic/my doctor just dropped the ball – I had a panic attack in the office.
 Something wasn’t right and I knew it.
 A little acupuncture and a nap helped calm me down, but Brian and I were still uneasy about the responses we got when I questioned my protocol.